CommonsSwarm/tec-hatch/README.md

 git clone https://github.com/TECommons/tec-hatch.git
 ```

-2. Install the dependencies
+2. Install the dependencies:

 ```sh
 cd tec-hatch
 yarn install
 ```

-3. Set up the environment variables (you can use the `.env.example` file)
+3. Set up the environment variables (you can use the `.env.example` file).

-4. Start the frontend
+4. Start the frontend:

 ```sh
 yarn start